 Well how was the ride?
 After a good 35 minutes I arrived home.
 Rained wet and with cold toes.
 But otherwise there were no "failures".
 On a dirt road, the tractor track was a bit deep and turned my unicycle away, but since I wasn't going fast, I could just get off and "run out" in the meadow next door.
 The unicycle did a little somersault, but luckily these things can take a beating.

 Otherwise, the matter was technically much more demanding than a dry bike path.
 Especially when cornering with wet leaves, I always reduced my speed and drove slowly to minimize the risk of slipping.
 Some deep, frozen puddles were also tricky.
-If you ride into deep puddles and potholes, you usually end up falling because the unicycle gets stuck and you keep “riding” yourself – I think physicists call that mass inertia.
+If you ride into deep puddles and potholes, it usually ends in a fall, because the unicycle gets stuck and you keep “riding” yourself – I think physicists call that mass inertia.

 Only with a headlamp and protective equipment